chriskrycho/v4.chriskrycho.com/2017/typing-your-ember-part-2.txt

 - Don't turn on `--strict` or the corresponding individual flags on day 1.
 Unless you have an extremely unusual and disciplined Ember.js codebase, you'll have an incredible set of errors to deal with.

-- Don't set the the `noEmitOnError` flag to `true` in your `tsconfig.json`, for much the same reason.
+- Don't set the `noEmitOnError` flag to `true` in your `tsconfig.json`, for much the same reason.
 Since the state of type declaration files for Ember is best described as _nascent_ at present, many of your files will have errors in them just from failed imports!

 - Don't try to convert everything at once.
 Just pick the next feature or bug you're working on, and start with the files you're touching for that bug.
 Rename it to `.ts`, fix any major issues it flags up that you can---but stick as locally as possible.
 You're apt to find a *lot* of small bugs as you start migrating, and some of them are things which are apt to affect your whole system because they touch central data types.
 It's okay.
 You can come back to those later.
 For today, you can just be explicit about the weirdnesses.